-The SAP GUI (Graphical User Interface) is a software program on your computer that allows you to access an SAP system.
-SAP uses a so-called client-server architecture where the SAP system/application resides on a server and you are accessing the system via your computer (which is called the client - see below image for SAP's typical client-server set up).
+The SAP GUI (Graphical User Interface) is a software program on your computer that allows you to access an SAP ERP system.
+Sometimes people refer to it as the SAP Logon, too (or SAP Logon Pad).
+SAP uses a so-called client-server architecture where the SAP application server resides on the server side and the SAP user is accessing the system via their computer (which is called the client - see below image for SAP's typical client-server set up).

 There are 3 different types of SAP GUIs and they each have their pros and cons:

-As I write this blog post, the most recent SAP GUI for Windows version is 7.50 and 7.60 is about to come out.
-Currently here are the support deadlines for the various SAP GUI versions.
-Make sure to upgrade your GUI version accordingly.
-If you have an active subscription to our SAP Access service, we automatically send you GUI updates and patches periodically.
+As I write this blog post, the most recent GUI for Windows version is 7.50 and 7.60 is about to come out.
+Currently here are the support deadlines for the various versions.
+Make sure to upgrade your version accordingly.
+If you have an active subscription to our SAP Access service, we automatically send you updates and patches periodically.

 When you sign up for live SAP access with us we will provide the GUI download and installation instructions as well as the SAP system connection parameters.

 MMC Cares is the corporate social responsibility (CSR) program of the Michael Management Corporation, an online SAP education leader and live SAP access services.
 We started this program in 2020 in response ...

 That’s right, folks, this month we’re celebrating our 20th year in business – woohoo!
 While we look back at all the things we’ve achieved and lean forward to see all the things ...